TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_sdl.rst

    (Fréchet-distance scale).
    The y-axis values (0-15 000) reflect the raw Fréchet distance scale, not a normalised quantity.

-The envelope is clearly declining: from
+The path is highly oscillatory throughout, without a clean declining
+envelope: it opens at ≈ 12 500, dips to ≈ 3 700 at step 1, spikes back up
+to the run's maximum (≈ 14 600) at step 2, then falls to a low ≈ 1 300–1 700
+band through steps 4–6.
+Two more exploration episodes follow — a spike to ≈ 8 500 at step 7 and a sustained rise peaking at ≈ 12 200 around step 13 — each time falling back to the 1 000–2 000 range within a few steps.
-≈ 12 500 at step 0 to ≈ 1 000 at step 24.
-But the path is highly
+Two smaller late spikes (≈ 7 800 at step 17, ≈ 8 500 at step 20) show the
-oscillatory, with peaks at steps 4 (15 000), 8 (9 500), and 14 (7 500).
-The zig-zag pattern is the EI acquisition function alternating between exploitation (queries near the current minimum, where the GP is already certain, producing low-uncertainty steps) and exploration (queries at the boundaries of the 3-D RGB space, producing high-uncertainty spikes).
-The declining envelope confirms that each exploration episode is resolved after the new observation is added, progressively reducing the GP's overall uncertainty.
+loop is still capable of large exploration excursions well past its midpoint, before settling to ≈ 2 000 by the final step.
+The zig-zag pattern is the EI acquisition function alternating between exploitation (queries near the current minimum, where the GP is already certain, producing low-uncertainty steps) and exploration (queries at the boundaries of the 3-D RGB space, producing high-uncertainty spikes) — each exploration episode is resolved within a few steps after the new observation is added, but the run as a whole does not settle into a steadily shrinking envelope the way the Lyapunov analysis below eventually does.

 Audit checks over AL steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~